-We know, of course, that sugar is addictive: if you have something sweet today, the memory centers in your brain remember that it gave your energy and you’ll want it again tomorrow.
+We know, of course, that sugar is addictive: If you have something sweet today, the memory centers in your brain remember that it gave your energy, and you’ll want it again tomorrow.

-Nutritional studies have found that a person’s degree of preference for sugary foods can be genetically determined.
-TAS1R2 and TAS1R3 are two receptor genes that are inherited.
+Nutritional studies have found that a person’s degree of preference for sugary foods can be genetically determined.2,3 TAS1R2 and TAS1R3 are two receptor genes that are inherited.

-Because we know that sugar is harmful, many people have turned to artificial sweeteners and some have been eating and drinking them for decades.
+Because we know sugar is harmful, many people have turned to artificial sweeteners, and some have been eating and drinking them for decades.
 Are you still using aspartame and Splenda to feed your sweet tooth?

 In those earlier days, there were no delicious examples of stevia.
 It was an unpopular herb because of the strong licorice-like aftertaste of the crude green leaf.

-Body Ecology began offering stevia in a white powder that was an extract of the two sweet elements in stevia…rebaudioside and stevioside.
+Body Ecology began offering stevia in a white powder that was an extract of the two sweet elements in stevia: rebaudioside and stevioside.
 We encouraged thousands of our customers to contact the FDA and request that stevia be given GRAS (Generally Regarded As Safe) approval as a sweetener.

-- No aftertaste
+- Smooth-tasting and without aftertaste

 - Less likely to feed candida

-Stevia and Lakanto may have great appeal if you:
+BE Sweet may have great appeal if you:

-- Follow a low glycemic diet
+- Follow a low-glycemic diet

 - Have candida or other fungal and bacterial infections